 Some people will recommend getting an activity tracker, while others will insist that an app installed on your phone is enough.
-I personally started with a Jawbone UP Move and switched to a Fitbit Charge HR six months later.
-It honestly doesn’t matter what you use, as long as you are able to track your steps and are able to get a handle on how many calories you burn in a day.
+I started with a Jawbone UP Move and switched to a Fitbit Charge HR six months later.
+It honestly doesn’t matter what you use, as long as you can track your steps and are able to get a handle on how many calories you burn in a day.

 And that 10,000 step goal/day that you have to hit, according to your tracker?
 That’s an arbitrary number.
 You are in no way required to hit it, and you can adjust it to a higher or lower number.
 The point is that fitness wearables should let you know your current activity level, and if the data is showing you that you’re sedentary, get your ass off the couch and walk.
 It doesn’t matter if you walk 10,000 steps or just an hour everyday.
 Increasing your activity level will do wonders.

 Now this is where it gets tricky.
 I’ve counted my calories for over a year using My Fitness Pal.
 I hate being reminded that the bagnet I had for lunch has a shitload of calories, but I have to make sure I watch what I eat.
 Sure, you can argue that counting calories don’t work, but at the end of the day, if you eat less than what you burn, you are going to lose weight.

 And yes, counting calories isn’t some sort of magic cure.
 You may cut your intake from 3,000 to 1,200 calories a day, but if all you eat are cupcakes, you’re guaranteed to have a terrible time.
 Make small adjustments to what you eat, and slowly steer yourself to a healthier diet.